sundowndev/phoneinfoga/docs/googlesearch.md

 By default, PhoneInfo uses Selenium to handle Google search feature.
 When running OSINT scans, you will usually be blacklisted very easily by Google, which will ask the tool to complete a captcha.
 Nothing more simple, just complete the captcha that appears on the firefox window.
 Then press ENTER in the CLI to tell the tool it can continue the scanning process.

+If the tool can't find your browser executable, you can specify the Firefox executable path in `config.py` or leave it blank to use the default configuration.

 Still having issues with Google captcha ?
 Please [open an issue](https://github.com/sundowndev/PhoneInfoga/issues).
 **Be careful, the cookie contain your IP address.**